Faith-Okamoto/INCH/README.md

 ## Contributors

 This project was entirely coded by Faith Okamoto, with some idea generation by other members of the Palmer Lab.
-(Notably Thiago Sanches)
+(Notably Thiago Sanches.)

 ## Testing